MirantisWorkloadMobility/CloudFerry/devlab/README.md

 ## Lab Description

-Vagrant sets up 3 nodes:
+Vagrant sets up 5 nodes:
  - Openstack Grizzly all-in-one node on Ubuntu 12.04;
+ - Openstack Grizzly compute node on Ubuntu 12.04;
  - Openstack Icehouse all-in-one node on Ubuntu 12.04;
+ - Openstack Icehouse compute node on Ubuntu 12.04;
  - CloudFerry node on Ubuntu 12.04
    - Creates a user with the same name as the one running vagrant;
    - Mounts user's $HOME in VMs $HOME so that user has familiar working